ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 ## BRC-20 asset liquidity

 BRC-20 is an experimental standard for fungible tokens on the Bitcoin blockchain and inscribed on the Bitcoin network.
-MAP Protocol supports the cross-chain transfer of BRC-20 tokens from the Bitcoin network to the MAP Protocol network in a peer-to-peer manner.
+RATS Protocol supports the cross-chain transfer of BRC-20 tokens from the Bitcoin network to the RATS Protocol network in a peer-to-peer manner.
 This enables other cryptocurrencies on different blockchains to be traded with BRC-20 assets in a more convenient and cost-effective way, enhancing the liquidity of inscription assets.
 This layer of interoperability helps expand the use cases of Bitcoin and integrates the Bitcoin ecosystem into a broader crypto-based financial ecosystem, bringing new contributions to the Bitcoin community.

 # Conclusion

-MAP Protocol is a Bitcoin layer-2 as well as a peer-to-peer omnichain network built upon light clients and ZK technology,  focused on cross-chain interoperability.
+RATS Protocol is a Bitcoin layer-2 as well as a peer-to-peer omnichain network built upon light clients and ZK technology,  focused on cross-chain interoperability.
 It provides the essential omnichain infrastructure for achieving interoperability among blockchain-based assets, storage, and computing across EVM and non-EVM chains.

-As an omnichain infrastructure, MAP Protocol does not rely on any trusted third party for cross-chain communication.
+As an omnichain infrastructure, RATS Protocol does not rely on any trusted third party for cross-chain communication.
 The only trust is put in the code, which leverages the self-verifying nature of light clients to ensure cross-chain interaction in a completely peer-to-peer manner.
 When a cross-chain request occurs on the source chain, it is transmitted to the target chain via an off-chain role.
 Then, the light client deployed on the source chain will verify the validity of the cross-chain request sent by the off-chain role in a peer-to-peer manner.

-The security of MAP Protocol is further enhanced through the Bitcoin network.
-All relevant information, such as epochs and the PoS consensus of the MAP Protocol Network, is written into the Bitcoin blockchain as transactions.
+The security of RATS Protocol is further enhanced through the Bitcoin network.
+All relevant information, such as epochs and the PoS consensus of the RATS Protocol Network, is written into the Bitcoin blockchain as transactions.
 This prevents[ long-range attacks](https://messari.io/report/long-range-attack) on the relay chain and further ensures the security of the relay chain by utilizing the security mechanisms of the Bitcoin network.

-MAP Protocol is a flexible and innovative omnichain infrastructure as well as a platform for peer-to-peer cross-chain interoperability and Web3 dApp development, rather than a closed, single-use protocol specifically for a particular use case.
+RATS Protocol is a flexible and innovative omnichain infrastructure as well as a platform for peer-to-peer cross-chain interoperability and Web3 dApp development, rather than a closed, single-use protocol specifically for a particular use case.
 It is open in terms of technical design and community development, and we look forward to serving as the foundation for many new financial and non-financial protocols.